skchronicles/Biodemography/README.rst

 across the globe in a set of 35 icd codes.
 The theory being that once all of the conserved possible combinations leading to morbidity across the globe are determined, one may tentatively identify whether the underlying etiologies of these diseases or groups of diseases are genetic or environmental.

+Understanding Mortality and Aging
+Center for the Study of Biological Complexity & Department of Computer Science Labs of Dr. Tarynn Witten and Dr. Alberto